 So now that you’ve set your goals, worked out your priorities and stopped spending money on things you don’t need – It’s time to explore alternative choices.
 For example, instead of eating out every Friday evening, try to eat out once a month.
 You could also try to recreate your favourite food and dishes at home.

-Take a moment to analyse all the things you spend extra money on every month and try to find an alternative or substitute them for a cheaper option – Happy Saving!
+Take a moment to analyse all the things you spend extra money on every month, and try to substitute them for a cheaper option – Happy Saving!